 Always Learning and Growing was started in San Francisco in 2010 as a family childcare and preschool.
 For five years we were able to explore the numerous beautiful and peaceful places in GG park and took the children on field trips around the west side of the city.

 Carlene has led children throughout the parks and kid friendly areas of the city over the last 14 years.
 In summer of 2015 we closed the childcare in order to travel.
-In early 2016 we returned to the bay area and led an afterschool art and nature class.
-After our travels we are so glad to be back home to enjoy the unique and beautiful city of San Francisco again and excited to use our extensive knowledge to open Always Learning and Growing outdoor forest kindergarten program.
+In early 2016 we returned to the bay area and led an after school art and nature class.
+After our travels we are so glad to be back home to enjoy the unique and beautiful city of San Francisco again and excited to use our extensive knowledge to open Always Learning and Growing outdoor forest school program.